 Ejiasi returned to the Iowa program after serving as the defensive backs coach and special team's coordinator at North Iowa Area Community College during the 2005 season.

 Ejiasi was a four-year letterman as a defensive back during his Hawkeye playing career.
 He was a member of Big Ten championship teams in 2002 and 2004.
 The Hawkeyes competed in four bowl games, claiming three victories, during Ejiasi's career.

 Ejiasi saw action in all 12 games as a senior and earned the Hustle Team Award for his play on Iowa's special teams.
 He recorded 17 tackles in 2003, including three solo stops against both Michigan and Minnesota.
 He concluded his career with 49 tackles and three pass break-ups.

 Ejiasi attended Prairie High School in Cedar Rapids, Iowa.
 He earned second team all-state honors as a senior and was a first team all-conference selection as a junior and senior.
 He was team captain and MVP as a senior, playing both wide receiver and defensive back.
 He set school records for receiving yards in a game (190 yards) and interceptions in a game (four) and also earned four letters in wrestling and track and field.

-Ejiasi earned his bachelor's degree in health and sports studies from the University of Iowa in 2005 and earned his master's degree in leisure studies from Iowa in 2012.
+Ejiasi earned his bachelor's degree in health and sports studies from the University of Iowa in 2005 and earned his master's degree in recreational sports management from Iowa in 2012.

 Ejiasi was born Dec.
 3, 1981, in Houston, Texas.
 His wife's name is Ellie.